saraicd/cool-story-api/API_DOCUMENTATION.md

 ## 🔑 Authentication

+This API uses a multi-level authentication system:

+### 1. Access Codes
-This API uses **access codes** for authentication.
-Each story has a unique access code that must be provided when:
+Each story has a unique **access code** that must be provided when:
 - Submitting new entries
-- Accessing story content
+- Accessing story content (reading entries)

+### 2. Edit Codes (Optional)
+Stories can optionally have an **edit code** that allows limited editing permissions:
+- Update story description
+- Change story status (active/completed/archived)
+- **Cannot** change title, maxEntries, accessCode, or editCode

+Edit codes are perfect for giving trusted users (like story recipients) limited control without full admin access.

+### 3. Admin API Key
+Full administrative access using the `X-Admin-Key` header:
+- Create new stories
+- Full edit permissions (all fields)
+- Manage edit codes

 ---